binli/binli.github.com/_posts/cfs.md

 Become a Sponsor
 ===

-GNOME.Asia summit 2014 will be held in Beijing,China.
-The first ever GNOME.Asia Summit 2008 was hosted in Beijing.
-It will be great for GNOME.Asia to come back to Beijing again in the coming year.
+The GNOME.Asia Summit 2014 will be held in Beijing, China.
+The very first GNOME.Asia Summit was hosted in Beijing in 2008.
+It will be great for the GNOME.Asia Summit to come back to Beijing again in the coming year.
 Beijing, the capital of the People’s Republic of China, has been the political and cultural center of China for centuries.
 The city is renowned for its palaces, temples, huge stone walls and gates, and its art treasures and universities have made it a center of culture and art in China.
 There are good airport connections, and train/bus/subway infrastructure.
-We believe that hosting the event in Beijing will bring the spotlight on GNOME and make an impact locally, regionally and internationally in terms of business and community building.
+We believe that hosting the event in Beijing will bring the spotlight on GNOME and make an impact locally, regionally, and internationally in terms of business and community building.

-GNOME.Asia Summit 2014 will provide a unique opportunity for stakeholders to discuss Free and Open Source Software solutions, programming, promotion and community growth challenges for the GNOME project and in Asia.
+The GNOME.Asia Summit 2014 will provide a unique opportunity for stakeholders to discuss Free and Open Source Software solutions, programming, promotion, and challenges that GNOME, but also other Asian communities face while growing.
 Besides being a community event, the summit is set up to function as a gateway for companies interested in Asian markets.

 We are offering sponsorship partnership for the event.

 As a sponsor, you are offered:
-* Matchmaking opportunities for companies with local enterprises, been invited to business session;
+* Matchmaking opportunities with local enterprises, which will be invited to business session;
-* Marketing opportunities to be featured in conference materials and presented in media announcements;
+* Marketing opportunities featured in conference materials and presented in media announcements;
 * Networking with highly capable developers and well-trained students.

 We are expecting about 300 participants with delegates from Asia and around the world.
-The GNOME.Asia Summit is a unique and international conference which offers sponsors the chance to tap into fast-growing local markets, discover new business opportunities and increase awareness for their products among early adopters and technology multipliers.
+The GNOME.Asia Summit is a unique and international conference which offers sponsors the chance to tap into fast-growing local markets, discover new business opportunities, and increase awareness for their products among early adopters and technology multipliers.

 History of GNOME Asia
 ===